appsecnz/appsecnz.github.io/conference/sponsorship.md

 In the event Auckland is at COVID Alert Level 2 or higher four (4) weeks before the conference (17 January) - or goes into an elevated Alert Level in the weeks preceding the event (18 January - 14 February) - we will postpone to our alternate dates (5-8 July).

 If we are again (or still) at an elevated COVID Alert Level four weeks before our alternate dates (7 June), we will convert the event to either a hybrid (Alert Level 2) or fully online (Alert Level 3 or 4) event.
-We also intend to follow the example of other recent conferences, and deliver attendee packs (t-shirts, tote bags, promotional materials, etc.) to them via post - to that end, a portion of the catering budget will be redirected to packing and shipping those items.
+We also intend to follow the example of other recent conferences, and deliver delegate packs (t-shirts, tote bags, promotional materials, etc.) to them via post - to that end, a portion of the catering budget will be redirected to packing and shipping those items.

 Given a change in Alert Level can occur with little notice, and owing to the cancellation policies applying to many conference expenses, we anticipate some funds will be 'sunk' in fees for services we're unable to use - possibly including A/V and other charges related to Sponsor Exhibition booths.
 If we are forced to cancel the in-person event, we'll refund any portion of the Exhibition booth fee and optional A/V charges (see above) we're able to recover, up to 100%.